XPixelGroup/DepictQA/README.md

 ## Inference and Evaluation of SRCC / PLCC Results (Voting Method)

-We provide scripts to infer and evaluate the SRCC / PLCC results on the KADID10K and TID2013 datasets.
+We provide scripts to infer and evaluate the SRCC / PLCC results on the KADID10K, CSIQ, and TID2013 datasets.

 - cd the experiment directory: `cd experiments/MBAPPS`.
 - run the inference script: `sh infer_srcc_plcc_voting.sh id_of_one_gpu`.